-On that note, we are excited to announce the upcoming launch of Brella's highly anticipated Access Control functionality!
+On that note, we are excited to announce the ongoing rollout of Brella's highly anticipated Access Control features!

 Access Control is our take on offering busy event organizers more granular control over their event’s sessions, streams and networking options — with minimal effort.
 This means: